AYCEdemo/emptyx16/src/emptyx16.md

 SDA   |___|___|___|___|___|___|___|___|___|___|___|___/ /_|___|___|_______|
      START  7   6   5   4   3   2   1   0  ACK  7   6 ...
 1   0  ACK  STOP
 ```
-Data transfer starts with pulling the clock line low to signal the start
+Data transfer starts with pulling the data line low to signal the start
 condition to every devices in the bus.
 Then begin writing a data every
 falling edge of the clock (the device will read it at the rising edge).
 After
 each byte transferred, the device will send acknowledge bit back.
 Read this at